 Later this year, the final film installment, Mockingjay Part 2 will conclude the series (Part 1 hits DVD on March 6th), but its digital marketing strategy will forever remain a textbook example of how brands can make a huge impression online.

 True, the marketers behind the movie had the advantage of working with a highly anticipated film franchise built on successful novels.
 But as a leading marketing tactic, their social media plan couldn’t be anything less than smart, robust, and thorough.
+It is something that the best branding agencies across the world are going to be talking about for years to come.
+As a digital marketing enthusiast, their strategy is something every single one of you should know as well.

 Plan your strategy